M142 HIMARS: Ukraine

-On 30 August, 2022, The Washington Post reported on Ukrainian claims to have successfully used decoy HIMARS units made out of wood to draw at least 10 Russian 3M-54 Kalibr cruise missiles.
-One US diplomat was reported to state that Russian sources had claimed more HIMARS destroyed than the US had sent.
+On 30 August 2022, The Washington Post reported on Ukrainian claims to have successfully used decoy HIMARS units made out of wood to draw at least 10 Russian 3M-54 Kalibr cruise missiles.
+One US diplomat stated that Russian sources had claimed more HIMARS destroyed than the US had sent.
 A Pentagon official had earlier in the month asserted that no HIMARS had been destroyed at that time.
 On 8 September, US General Mark Milley, chairman of the Joint Chiefs of Staff, told reporters: "We are seeing real and measurable gains from Ukraine in the use of these systems.
 For example, the Ukrainians have struck over 400 targets with the HIMARS and they've had devastating effect".

-A further 18 HIMARS were announced on 28 September, however it was part of an aid package aimed at meeting Ukraine's mid- and long-term needs, so deliveries are to begin in six months at the earliest.
+A further 18 HIMARS were announced on 28 September, as part of an aid package aimed at meeting Ukraine's mid- and long-term needs, so deliveries are to begin in six months at the earliest.
 Ukraine had previously been provided with only M31 Unitary Warhead missiles, which are "not ideal against targets spread over large areas, as the deadly chunks are not designed to fly far."
 As of early October they have been granted the M30A1 which uses the Alternative Warhead that can cover up to "half a square mile of land in a single salvo" with 180,000 tungsten steel BB sized balls.
-The US also announced on 4 October that four more HIMARS launchers would be provided from US military stockpiles, to increase the total to 20 HIMARS in Ukrainian service.
+The US announced on 4 October that four more HIMARS launchers would be provided from US military stockpiles, to increase the total to 20 HIMARS in Ukrainian service.

 HIMARS attacks by Ukraine have been credited with "destroy Russian command nodes, tens of thousands of howitzer artillery rounds and a staggering 20 million small-arms rounds."
 As of 11 November 2022, a senior U.S. official stated no HIMARS systems have been destroyed after five months in operational use.
+As of February 2023, CNN reported that Ukraine had expended approximately 9,500 GMLRS rockets.
 In response to the effects of HIMARS, Russian Defense Minister Sergei Shoigu declared the HIMARS system as a high priority target for Russian troops.
-Ukrainian officials identified Russia's kamikaze drones as the biggest threat to the HIMARS system.
+Ukrainian officials identified Russia's loitering munitions as the biggest threat to the HIMARS.